safespring/web/content/tjanster/utbildning/introduction-to-infrastructure-as-a-service-for-managers.md

 </script>

 ## How to apply
-Let us know that youre intressted in the course "Introduction to “Infrastructure as a Service” for managers".
+Let us know that you're interested in the course "Introduction to “Infrastructure as a Service” for managers".
 Fill in the form below and we'll contact you.

 <script src="//twitter.github.io/typeahead.js/releases/latest/typeahead.bundle.js"></script>
 <style>